dmbarbour/wikilon/docs/ApplicationModel.md

 ## Spreadsheet-like Applications

-Spreadsheets are perhaps the most natural applications to express in Awelon.
-Effectively, we propose to model *Stateful Applications* by adding time-series data to the implicit spreadsheet that is the entire Awelon dictionary.
-But we could pursue the idea a lot more literally with a projectional editor.

-* spreadsheets cells are given word names like `sheetname-3-c`
-* automatically maintain a matrix value containing all cells
-* render and edit the entire spreadsheet value as a spreadsheet

-I find this intriguing because it would allow for some very *rich* spreadsheets, where cells may reference databases or application states.
-It's not general-purpose, but would allow for powerful and convenient views of the 'system' maintained within a dictionary.
+Spreadsheets are among the most natural applications to express in Awelon.
+The dictionary and definitions already have spreadsheet-like behavior, but lacks the spreadsheet *layout*.
+We can resolve this via projectional editor.
+For example, we could treat a prefix `sheetname-*` as a spreadsheet, using names like `sheetname-3-c` (or `-c-3`, for column-row order).
+We can then render the entire volume as a spreadsheet.

+Alternatively, we could simply define a set of related variables under a `sessionid-*` prefix, with ad-hoc names and connectivity, and display all the variables together as a worksheet with local names whose definitions can be redefined or tweaked.
+This gives spreadsheet-like characteristics without the table structure.
+We could also represent this with nodes and wires.

+Intriguingly, our spreadsheets can support *Stateful Applications* if the inputs reference time-series data that is managed elsewhere in the dictionary.
+We can also directly include application states in our views.

 ## REPLs and Notebook Applications

-A read-eval-print-loop (REPL) can be modeled as a spreadsheet-like application in a single dimension, where each line starts with a reference to the prior line:
+A read-eval-print-loop (REPL) can be modeled as a spreadsheet-like application in a single dimension, where each line starts with a reference to the prior line, and we have a clear final line:

         :repl-foo-0 repl-init
         :repl-foo-1 repl-foo-0 command-1